violetobsessive/twilioMessagingTest/README.md

 # Twilio Vault Integration

-This project demonstrates how to integrate HashiCorp Vault with a Spring Boot application to securely manage Twilio API credentials, following the same pattern used in the Cashbook codebase for MongoDB and ActiveMQ.
+This project demonstrates how to integrate HashiCorp Vault with a Spring Boot application to securely manage Twilio API credentials, following the same pattern used in the codebase for MongoDB and ActiveMQ.

 ## Overview